SansGuidon/bookmarks/README.md

 * :star: [**Xerius**](https://brutonetto.xerius.be) - :fr: [BE] Devenir indépendant : Simulez votre tarif journalier en tant qu'indépendant / Calculateur de Brut-Net
 * [r/personalfinance/tools](https://www.reddit.com/r/personalfinance/wiki/tools) - Personal Finance Tools : Redditor-created Spreadsheets
 * [Farnam Street](https://fs.blog/2018/10/long-game/) - (2018) The Surprising Power of The Long Game
+* [Kristijan Ristovski aka Kitze](https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed) - (2019) GitHub stars won’t pay your rent
+> Solve your own problem, everything else will follow
+> However, most developers make zero money off open source.
+Zero.
+> Show your solution to other people as soon as possible
+> Package it and distribute it as soon as possible (note to self)
+> Don’t be scared, ashamed, or discouraged to make it paid
+> Don’t let anyone tell you how much you should charge for your work
+> value your work and believe that despite the fact that haters are loud, you’re still gonna get a lot of customers who would gladly pay for what you made.

 ## Cryptocurrency
 > News